 - COAST Student Funding The CSU Council on Ocean Affairs, Science & Technology

 - Graduate Student Research Awards can be used for living expenses, research-related expenses or both.
-Applications due early fall semester (October).
+Applications due early spring semester (January).

 - Student Travel Awards to present results at meetings and conferences.
 Rolling application deadline.

 External funding sources

 - Dr. Nancy Foster Scholarship Program (NOAA) Support for master’s and doctoral studies in oceanography, marine biology, maritime archaeology and all other science, engineering, social science and resource management disciplines involving ocean and coastal areas particularly by women and members of minority groups.
 Up to $42,000 per year for multiple years.
 Prospective students eligible.
 Applications due late fall semester (December).